-Port Notice 009 Safe Pilot Transfer Arrangements
+Port Notice Safe Pilot Transfer Arrangements

-8.3 HARBOUR CONTROL
+8.3.
+HARBOUR CONTROL

-Darwin Port Harbour Control provides 24-hour operational support through a traffic service that monitors the movement of participating vessels within the Port of Darwin.
-The traffic service uses information from radar, close circuit television, Automatic Identification Systems (AIS) and VHF radio.
+Darwin Port Harbour Control provides 24-hour operational support through a TOS that monitors the movement of participating vessels within the Port of Darwin.
+The TOS uses information from radar, close circuit television, Automatic Identification Systems (AIS) and VHF radio.
 All information sources and communications are recorded and are in accordance with International Association of Lighthouse Authorities (IALA) Guidelines and Recommendations.